VinF/deer/docs/index.rst

 ************
 - Integration of different exploration/exploitation policies and possibility to easily built your own (see :ref:`policies`)
 - Integration of DDPG for continuous action spaces (see :ref:`actor-critic`)
-- :ref:`naming_conv` has been updated.
-This may cause broken backward compatibility if you used old examples.
-In that case, make the changes to the new convention by looking at the API or by looking at the current version of the examples.
+- :ref:`naming_conv` and some interfaces have been updated.
+This may cause broken backward compatibility.
+In that case, make the changes to the new convention by looking at the API in this documentation or by looking at the current version of the examples.
 - Additional automated tests